-You have to state third-party cookies’ category and purpose with a relevant link to their cookie policies but are not required to list them individually.
+You have to state third-party cookies’ category and purpose with a relevant link to their cookie policies but listing them individually is not required.

 A cookie consent banner is a cookie warning that appears on a user’s first website visit and asks for consent to collect data about the user.

-The banner declares the cookies and gives the user a choice of prior consent before gathering data.
+The banner declares the cookies and gives the user a choice of consent prior to gathering data.

-The purpose of cookie consent banners, therefore, is to alert the users of the website about the cookies and try to get consent for setting cookies.
+The purpose of cookie consent banners, therefore, is to alert website users about the cookies and attempt to get consent for setting cookies.

-Cookie consent banners are shown up on websites to be compliant with the EU ePrivacy Directive of 2002.
+Cookie consent banners need to be shown on websites in order to be compliant with the EU ePrivacy Directive of 2002.

 Additionally, according to the EU Court of Justice, your website’s cookie banner cannot have marked checkboxes on any cookie category except strictly necessary ones.

-California Consumer Privacy Act (CCPA) is a light version of GDPR.
-It enshrines protections for a subset of US citizens against their data being collected and sold without their knowledge.
+The California Consumer Privacy Act (CCPA) is a shorter version of the GDPR.
+It enshrines protections for a subset of US citizens against the collection and selling of their data without their knowledge.

 The CCPA takes effect on January 1, 2020.

-California state regulators have enacted new legislation which will be binding from the beginning of 2020, which gives rise to cookie requirements.
+California state regulators have enacted new legislation which will be binding from the beginning of 2020, that gives rise to cookie requirements.